 • Spouses are protected by the limited and specific use of their separate lawyers

 • Spouses are able to craft their own agreements and find solutions which seem fair to both of them

-In complicated situations where spouses need lawyers to represent them from the beginning, mediation is still a useful way to resolve issues and spouses can attend the mediation with their lawyers.
+In complicated situations, spouses may need mediation lawyers to represent them from the beginning.
+Mediation is still a useful way to resolve issues and spouses can attend the proceedings with their lawyers.
 The success rate for mediation in my experience has been very high, over 90%.
 It’s an extremely useful process and it has transformed the practice of family law by reducing the number of cases that end up in court.